Lost-wax casting: South Asia

 During the post-Harappan period, hoards of copper and bronze implements made by the lost-wax process are known from Tamil Nadu, Uttar Pradesh, Bihar, Madhya Pradesh, Odisha, Andhra Pradesh and West Bengal.
 Gold and copper ornaments, apparently Hellenistic in style, made by cire perdue were found at the ruins at Sirkap.
 One example of this Indo-Greek art dates to the 1st century BC the juvenile figure of Harpocrates excavated at Taxila.
 Bronze icons were produced during the 3rd and 4th centuries, such as the Buddha image at Amaravati, and the images of Rama and Kartikeya in the Guntur district of Andhra Pradesh.
 A further two bronze images of Parsvanatha and a small hollow-cast bull came from Sahribahlol, Gandhara, and a standing Tirthankara (2nd~3rd century CE) from Chausa in Bihar should be mentioned here as well.
 Other notable bronze figures and images have been found in Rupar, Mathura (in Uttar Pradesh) and Brahmapura, Maharashtra.

 Gupta and post-Gupta period bronze figures have been recovered from the following sites: Saranath, Mirpur-Khas (in Pakistan), Sirpur (District of Raipur), Balaighat (near Mahasthan now in Bangladesh), Akota (near Vadodara, Gujarat), Vasantagadh, Chhatarhi, Barmer and Chambi (in Rajesthan).
 The bronze casting technique and making of bronze images of traditional icons reached a high stage of development in South India during the medieval period.
 Although bronze images were modelled and cast during the Pallava Period in the eighth and ninth centuries, some of the most beautiful and exquisite statues were produced during the Chola Period in Tamil Nadu from the tenth to the twelfth century.
 The technique and art of fashioning bronze images is still skillfully practised in South India, particularly in Kumbakonam.
 The distinguished patron during the tenth century was the widowed Chola queen, Sembiyan Maha Devi.
-Chola bronzes are the most soughtafter collectors’ items by art lovers all over the world.
+Chola bronzes are the most sought-after collector's items by art lovers all over the world.
 The technique was used throughout India, as well as in the neighbouring countries Nepal, Tibet, Ceylon, Burma and Siam.